 All the photos that are stored on your phone from your camera, Instagram downloads, WhatsApp photos and videos can all be backed up immediately to Google photos without having to do anything.
 Nice to have that reassurance of no manual backing up.

 You don’t have to go in and do a Google Photos backup and sync every couple of days – it’s all done for you.
 If you are using the app on your phone it’ll also help you clear duplicate images on your phones local storage drive so you free up valuable space.
 Handy!

-You can do a Google Photos search using keywords such as locations, dates, people, objects and colours.
-You’ll get a search return as Google trawls through your photos.
+You can do a Google Photos search using keywords such as locations, dates, people, objects and colours and you’ll get a search return as Google trawls through your photos.
 This is a brilliant function if you have tens of thousands of photos in your cloud storage like us.

 If you’re worried about ‘who else can access my Google photos’ then the answer is no one.
 Google swears by its security measures to ensure your photos are safe.
 You can choose to share your Google photos with friends and family and even connect two accounts, so all the photos are backed up to the same gallery.

 Given the success of Google in the online photo storage game, Amazon Photos joined the market and has been a rising competitor.

-Whether you’re using the Amazon Photos mobile app or the main website you can sign up for monthly plans which offer more online photo storage.
+Whether you’re using the Amazon Photos mobile app or the main website you can sign up to monthly plans which offer more online photo storage.

-As an added bonus to the Amazon network of functionality, you can also store other types of files using Amazon Drive.
+As a bonus to the Amazon network of functionality you can also store other types of files using Amazon Drive.
 Just like Google Drive (G Drive) you can store other (non-photo) file types and have them available on different devices.

 This is great for a photographer who needs to print out contracts, show presentations and send invoices wherever you are.

 Amazon Drive downloads are quick and easy if you need your files back on a local device too.
 Once you’ve got past the security and Amazon Drive sign in then you’ll get instant access to your folder structure much like Dropbox.